-By utilizing dictations combined with an effective Engagement Manager (EM – more on this later), we have developed the most powerful way to use your voice + tech to increase productivity and mindshare with your network.
+By utilizing dictations combined with an effective Engagement Manager (EM – more on this later), we have developed the most powerful way to use your voice and technology to boost productivity and mindshare with your network exponentially.

 How To Use Dictation

-You can use dictation in a variety of ways, including
+You can use dictation in a variety of ways to supercharge your productivity, including:

-- Delegating: Assigning tasks with enough context via the tone and concern in your voice to increase velocity by creating fewer questions for the assignee.
+- Delegating: Assigning tasks with enough context to increase velocity by creating fewer questions for the assignee.

-- Debriefing: Following up on meetings and recording practical/important information quickly.
+- Debriefing: Following up on meetings and recording important information quickly.

-- Messaging: Creating personalized experiences via draft dictations that keep you top of mind and ensure people think of you when they come across future opportunities.
+- Messaging: Creating personalized experiences via draft dictations that keep you top of mind for future opportunities.

 When To Use Voice Dictations

-A valuable time to implement voice dictations is when trying to gain business opportunities through relationships.
+A valuable time to implement voice dictations is when trying to gain new business opportunities through key contacts in your network.